BAE Systems agrees pricing on Saudi Eurofighter deal

 "With Salam cash coming in, this should give BAE more flexibility for cash deployment moving forward," RBC Capital Markets analyst Robert Stallard said.
 "It also allows the (Kingdom of Saudi Arabia) to move on to other potential agreements."

-With the Salam price finalised, BAE and Saudi Arabia are now likely to begin talks on a second batch of Eurofighters, which could bring an order for up to 72 more aircraft.
+With the Salam price finalized, BAE and Saudi Arabia are now likely to begin talks on a second batch of Eurofighters, which could bring an order for up to 72 more aircraft.

-The announcement also bodes well for the 1 billion pound share repurchase programme BAE launched in February, the full implementation of which was contingent on finalisation of the Salam deal.
+The announcement also bodes well for the 1 billion pound share repurchase program BAE launched in February, the full implementation of which was contingent on finalization of the Salam deal.

 (Editing by David Goodman)